‘We have nothing’: Families seek safety from bombs inside Gaza hospitals

 Tent cities are emerging around Gaza healthcare facilities as doctors contend with shortages, exhaustion and air strikes.

-As bombs rain down upon neighbourhoods and refugee camps in Gaza, hundreds of Palestinian families are setting up temporary homes in an unlikely place: hospital common areas.
+Gaza City — As bombs rain down upon neighbourhoods and refugee camps in Gaza, hundreds of Palestinian families are setting up temporary homes in an unlikely place: hospital common areas.

 Tents are popping up in hospital corridors, parking lots and courtyards, as families seek safety in and around medical facilities — places that should be protected under international humanitarian law.